 Sports Bra vs No Bra

 The debate between wearing a sports bra vs no bra became popularized because of a jump rope test video done by Piper Blush on Youtube.
-In the video, she compares the differences of jump roping while wearing a sports bra, normal bra, and no bra.
+In the video, she compares the differences between jump roping while wearing a sports bra, a normal bra, and no bra.

-Since Piper’s video, several other women have done their own jump rope test videos to compare the similarities and differences when moving around.
+Since Piper’s video, several other women have done their jump rope test videos to compare the similarities and differences when moving around.

 Along with exploring how your breasts are affected when moving, we’re also sharing some practical similarities and differences, including overall comfort, impact on your wardrobe, and social reactions.